-Quantitative vs. Qualitative (3/4)
+Qualitative vs. Quantitative (3/4)

-- 1. "All research ultimately has a qualitative grounding" - Donald Campbell - 2.
+- 1. "All research ultimately has a qualitative grounding" - Donald Campbell [Social Science] - 2.
 The aim is a complete, detailed description. - 3.
 Researcher may only know roughly in advance what s/he is looking for. - 4.
 Recommended during earlier phases of research projects.

 - "There's no such thing as qualitative data.
-Everything is either 1 or 0" - Fred Kerlinger - 2.
+Everything is either 1 or 0" - Fred Kerlinger [Behavioral Science] - 2.
 The aim is to classify features, count them, and construct statistical models. - 3.
 Researcher knows clearly in advance what s/he is looking for. - 4.
 Recommended during latter phases of research projects.

-Quantitative vs. Qualitative 4/4)
+Qualitative vs. Quantitative 4/4)

 - 5. Researcher is the data gathering instrument - 6.
-Data is in the form of words, pictures or objects - Subjective individuals' interpretation of events is important - 8.
+Data is in the form of words, pictures or objects - 7.
+Subjective individuals' interpretation of events is important - 8.
 Qualitative data is more 'rich', time consuming, and less able to be generalized. - 9.
 Researcher tends to become subjectively immersed in the subject matter.

 - 5. Researcher uses tools, such as questionnaires or equipment to collect numerical data. - 6.
-Data is in the form of numbers and statistics. - Objective seeks precise measurement & analysis of target concepts - 8.
+Data is in the form of numbers and statistics. - 7.
+Objective seeks precise measurement & analysis of target concepts - 8.
 Quantitative data is more efficient, able to test hypotheses. - 9.
-Researcher tends to remain objectively separated from the subject matter .
+Researcher tends to remain objectively separated from the subject matter.

-- An observational method will collect relevant data as a project develops.
-There is relatively little control over the development process other than using the new technology that is being studied. - An historical method collects data from projects that have already been completed ["post-mortem" study].
-The data already exists; it is only necessary to analyze what has already been collected. - A controlled method provides for multiple instances of an observation in order to provide for statistical validity of the results.
+- An historical method collects data from projects that have already been completed ["post-mortem" study].
+The data already exists; it is only necessary to analyze what has already been collected. - An observational method will collect relevant data as a project develops.
+There is relatively little control over the development process [e.g., other than using the new technology that is being studied]. - A controlled method provides for multiple instances of an observation in order to provide for statistical validity of the results.
 This is the more classical method of experimental design in other scientific disciplines.